 My sleeping arrangement consisted of a fold-out Army-style cot that I threw the Unigear sleeping pad on top of for added cushion.
 For all intents and purposes, this was the best testing environment I could muster with the given circumstances.

-Unigear Sleeping Pad Test Results
+Unigear Sleeping Pad Review Results

 Night one: I woke up halfway through the night and realized that the sleeping pad was completely deflated, but I was too tired to blow it up again.

 I’ve used inflatable pads in the past and had always found their ability to remain inflated throughout the night to be their biggest weakness.
 I thought I had stumbled onto more of the same with the Unigear sleeping pad.

 Night two: more of the same!
 I inflated the pad just before climbing into bed and woke up halfway through the night to find it very much deflated.
 As a result, I felt deflated thinking of crafting an honest review.